 Source: McGraw-Hill Construction, New York

-Based on significant research and in-depth analysis of macro-trends, the 2013 Dodge Construction Outlook details the forecasts for each construction sector as follows:
+Based on research and analysis of macro-trends and presented at McGraw-Hill Construction’s 73rd annual Outlook Executive Conference in Washington, D.C., the 2012 Dodge Construction Outlook details the following forecasts for each construction sector: